Cyber Insurance

 • Viruses multiply and attach themselves to files to steal information.

 This is why it's essential to understand the dangers of all malicious software.
-Implement anti-malware applications and regular system checks to prevent hackers from infecting your system.
+Implement anti-malware applications to protect against web application attacks and regular system checks to prevent hackers from infecting your system to access financial data.

 4. DDoS Attacks

-Also known as distributed denial-of-service attacks, DDoS is when your server is flooded with thousands of fake connection requests, forcing it to go offline.
+Also known as distributed denial-of-service attacks, DDoS web application attacks are when your server is flooded with thousands of fake connection requests, forcing it to go offline.

-These attacks are becoming increasingly popular against companies providing financial services since they can affect various aspects of the business—from customer accounts to payment portals and infrastructure.
+These attacks are becoming increasingly popular against financial organizations since they can affect various aspects of the business—from customer accounts to payment portals and infrastructure.

 Hackers will use DDoS attacks to blackmail companies or distract them from a more dangerous system breach.